MikeJMcGuire/HASSAddons/README.md

 ### PerZoneControls: true/false
 If you Actron has controllers in each zone, setting this option to true will create an air conditioner controller in HA for each zone.

+### PerZoneSensors: true/false
+If you Actron has sensors in each zone, setting this option to true will create battery and temperature entities in HA for each sensor even if there are multiple sensors in a zone.

 ### PollInterval: integer
 By default, the add-on will poll the Que API system every 30 seconds for updates.
 This can be set to between 10 and 300 seconds inclusive.